 If the organization decides it would rather partner for nurse triage services than build them in-house, it is important to proceed with caution.
 Sometimes general call centers looking to expand their footprint will offer nurse triage services without understanding everything that is involved.
 This approach creates all types of risk, from poor advice that adversely affects the health of members/patients to inadequate systems that don’t meet Health Insurance Portability and Accountability Act (HIPAA) and other healthcare industry standards for safeguarding protected health information (PHI).
 The last thing any payer or provider needs is a data breach when the original intention was to drive member/patient satisfaction.

 A good nurse triage partner must:

-– Receiving regular reports is important, especially during the initial transition period.
-But the real key is having transparency into the partner's operation so they can check at any time to ensure everything is up to their standards.
+- Communicate effectively and transparently.
+Receiving regular reports is important, especially during the initial transition period.
+But the real key is having transparency into the partner’s operation so payers and providers can check at any time to ensure everything is up to their standards.
 This same transparency is critical given the never-ending changes to regulations as well as evidence-based medicine.
-Payers and providers want to be sure they're meeting all requirements and that their nurse triage service is keeping up with the latest standards for care.
+Payers and providers want to be sure they’re meeting all requirements and that their nurse triage service is keeping up with the latest standards for care.

 Implementing a nurse triage service can help payers and providers address this need while managing members/patients more effectively, improving revenue, building a more positive reputation and driving down costs.
 That’s a lot of value from one simple investment.